brunoruviaro/ardour3-floss-tutorial/_posts/2014-04-17-how-to-contribute-3.md

 In short, use dates in file names to ensure posts are ordered in the way you want.
 Choose any arbitrary past date to place a post at the bottom of the blog roll, or dates in between existing posts to insert a post in between two existing ones.

-### Change main title of tutorial

-This is done inside *_config.yml*.
-There you can change title, description, estimated reading time, etc. It's the same file where you change the url (localhost or online website).

-The fields "owner name, avatar, bio" in that file define the text and image to be displayed in the "about" pop-up box.

-### Change background picture

-This is done in the file *ardour3-floss-tutorial/index.html*.
-The current default image is *Ardour3_Empty_Session_Transparent.png*.
-Replace it with any other file that you have saved inside the **images** folder.

-To change the background picture of individual posts, open the post file itself (extension .md) and change picture file name in the header.

-### Change subtitle under main title

-Also inside *index.html* you can change the subtitle "BEGINNER'S TUTORIAL" that shows up in the main page (it's the line "title" right below layout: post-index)

-You can now go ahead and "remix" the tutorial in any way you like.

 ### First thing inside a post file

 The first thing inside a post file should always be the header: